zhouselena/nuggets2-team14-headbashing-public/README.md

 Players move about, collecting nuggets when they move onto a pile.
 When all gold nuggets are collected, the game ends and a summary is printed.

+For more detailed information on design and implementation, please refer to `DESIGN.md` and `IMPLEMENTATION.md`.
+For our team's scrum, please check this repository's wiki.

 ### Usage
 The global `make all` creates the executables `server` and `client`, and directories `common` and `support` required by the executables.
 Specific information can be found in each directories respective `README.md`'s.